 Where to watch: Amazon Prime

-This one was launched just a few weeks ago and it is inspired by James Patterson's books about tortured detective Alex Cross, played by the sexiest Aldis Hodge.
+Cross is inspired by James Patterson's books about tortured detective Alex Cross, played by the sexiest Aldis Hodge.
 Alex, a homicide detective who is also a forensic psychologist, just recently lost his wife in a senseless attack.

 He now needs to juggle single parenthood of two young children - supported by his grandma, who raised him -, an astute intuition at work whilst on the trail of a mysterious murderer that emulates serial killers and murderers from the past.